 Step 2: Use fresh tap water to boil a kettle with at least 1 litre of water.
 After it has boiled, let the water cool for no more than 30 minutes.
 Don't use artificially softened water or water that has already been boiled.
 If you have to use bottled water, you will still need to boil it.
 The water must still be hot, otherwise any bacteria in the milk powder might not be destroyed.
-For more information on bottled water, go to www.eatwell.gov.uk
+For more information on bottled water, see page 44.